JarryShaw/PyPCAPKit/doc/sphinx/source/pcapkit/utilities/index.rst

-and classes which are fundations of :mod:`pcapkit`, including decorater function :func:`~pcapkit.utilities.decorators.seekset` and :func:`~pcapkit.utilities.decorators.beholder`, and several user-refined exceptions and validations.
+and classes which are fundations of :mod:`pcapkit`, including decorater function :func:`~pcapkit.utilities.decorators.seekset` and :func:`~pcapkit.utilities.decorators.beholder`, and several user-refined exceptions and warnings.

 .. toctree::
    :maxdepth: 2

+   logging
    decorators
    exceptions
-   logging
    warnings